Sand theft: South Africa

 A murder in South Africa was associated with rival gangs of sand miners fighting over sand.

-Ukraine

-The "Sand mafia" in Ukraine is a threat to the environment.

 Effects

 Although sand theft may seem comical, it is nonetheless a serious problem as the removal of sand facilitates soil salinisation.
 For example, in Cape Verde, the theft of sand has caused the soil to salinify to such a degree, that a large number of orchards were permanently destroyed in the process.

 Taking sand from river systems and then transporting it can use a great deal of energy.
 It may also lead to ecological devastation, as it may involve completely dredging the river and its contents.
 If a river is depleted of sediment, it may end up flowing much faster, with serious downstream effects, including greater flooding.